 There are several ways to fund an endowment.

-- You can give through installment payments paid within a year-year period.
+- You can give through installment payments paid within a five-year period.

 - You can use other funding methods, such as a deferred gift activated by your will, a trust or other planned gifts to provide future support.

 The Foundation team is here to answer all your questions and help you choose the most impactful option that’s right for you.
 Contact us to get started.